tanny411/tanny411.github.io/_posts/2020-12-05-Internship-With-Wikimedia.md

             print(x)
     ```
     To create a user database you have to connect to `tools` database and then create database.
 May want to have multiple connections in your code.
 For our purposes we will have to collect data from API, mediawikiwiki_p and store in our user database.
-    5. To work interactively we can used [PAWS](https://wikitech.wikimedia.org/wiki/PAWS).
+5. To work interactively we can use [PAWS](https://wikitech.wikimedia.org/wiki/PAWS).
 It has access to the wiki databases as well.
+6. Getting to know [Lua/Scribunto](https://en.wikipedia.org/wiki/Help:Lua_for_beginners) and how to use functions in wiki [here](https://www.mediawiki.org/wiki/Extension:Scribunto/Lua_reference_manual).

-### Interhship Task
+### Internship Task

 Use the action API to fetch all Scribunto modules for all wiki content, in parallel, using the grid.
 Update these fetched data regularly.
 Enhance api queries with queries against the database replicas.
 Page contents (what we really want) is to be extracted with API as it's not available in database.
 > You can maybe look at this in the other direction, though.
 It might be easier to do SQL queries via script to determine more reliably without API pagination the full list of modules to obtain, and then utilize the API or action=raw access to get everything you need for the actual Lua.
 It's also completely fine to just use the Action API for all of it!

+All Scribunto modules are in [`Modules` namespace](https://en.wikipedia.org/wiki/Special:PrefixIndex?prefix=&namespace=828).
+1. First we parse all wiki links from [here](https://meta.wikimedia.org/wiki/Special:SiteMatrix)
+2. We create script to get API calls for each of these sites and store the contents of the Scribunto models.
+[API docs](https://www.mediawiki.org/wiki/Special:MyLanguage/API:Main_page) and test API with [sandbox](https://www.mediawiki.org/wiki/Special:ApiSandbox#action=help).